-- Drag and drop the design attribute First floor beam from the A Treeview onto the selected lines. - In the Treeview right-click on the geometric attribute 1st floor beam 1 and choose Select Assignments.
-Ensure Clear selection is chosen on the Options dialog, and click OK. - In the Treeview right-click on the geometric attribute 1st floor beam 2 and choose Select Assignments.
-Ensure Add to selection is chosen on the Options dialog, and click OK. - Drag and drop the design attribute First floor beam top restrained from the Treeview onto the selected lines.
+- In the Treeview right-click on the geometric attribute 1st floor beam 3 and choose Select Assignments.
+Ensure Clear selection is chosen on the Options dialog and click OK. - In the Treeview left-click on the geometric attribute 1st floor beam 1 and then, holding down the Shift key, also select the geometric attribute 1st floor beam 2, then right-click and choose Select Assignments.
+On the Options dialog, ensure Clear selection is chosen and click OK. - Drag and drop the design attribute First floor beam top restrained from the Treeview onto the selected lines.